tronprotocol/tips/tip-otak-pq.md

 .
 Past signature history remains on the blockchain.
 .
 Replacing keys does not erase past cryptographic records.
 .
 This method can reduce some future risks, but it does not turn the account into the equivalent of a newly created account with no on-chain signature history.
-Because past signature history remains on the blockchain, exposure related to those records will not be completely eliminated, although the account’s future activities will be conducted under the OTAK-PQ security model.
+Because past signature history remains on the blockchain, exposure related to those records will not be completely eliminated, although the account’s future activities will be conducted under the OTAK-PQ security model

-Author: Ali (@alichatme)